ossec/ossec-docs/docs/manual/output/syslog-output.rst

 Sending alerts via syslog
 =========================

-Syslog output allows you to send the OSSEC alerts to one or more syslog servers.
+Syslog output allows an OSSEC manager to send the OSSEC alerts to one or more syslog servers.

 Configuration options
 ---------------------